What is the Total Addressable Market (TAM)?

 There are three methods used to calculate the total addressable market.
 They include:

 The top-down analysis follows a process of elimination that starts by taking a large population of a known size that comprises the target market and using it to narrow down to a specific market segment.
 Top-down analysis can be represented by an inverted pyramid that shows the large population of a known segment at the top and the narrowed down segment at the bottom.
 The method uses industry research and reports to get the estimates of the population.

 An example is a start-up technology company that offers an app targeting small businesses that cannot afford premium accounting software.
 The company relies on industry research that shows that there are 1 billion businesses around the world, out of which 30% lack access to premium accounting software (30% x 1 billion customers = 300,000,000 potential customers).

-Research shows that 90% of businesses that do not use a premium accounting application employs an in-house full-time accountant.
-It brings the number of potential businesses to 10% x 300,000,000= 30,000,000.
+Research shows that 90% of businesses that do not use a premium accounting application employ an in-house full-time accountant.
+This brings the number of potential businesses to 10% x 300,000,000= 30,000,000.
 If the business is offering the application for free but with subscriptions of $100 per year, the estimated total addressable market is $3 billion (30,000,000 x 100).
 (All the figures used are based on assumptions).